Fukashiro-Yukari/add-apt-repository-debian/README.md

 ```bash
 sudo add-apt-repository-debian ppa:agornostal/ulauncher -c focal
 ```

+You can also edit the file at /etc/apt/sources.list.d/add-apt-repository-debian/config to change the default installed version

 You can replace the original command with the following code
 Add the code to .bashrc, or .zshrc if you are using zsh